Service charges and other issues

 Many leases may provide that the landlord can claim an administration charge such as fees for provision of information for subletting the property.
 It is worth asking the landlord in the first instance to highlight the clause in the lease which they think allows them to charge any administration charges.

 If the lease has such a clause, you have two courses of remedy, depending on whether the charge is variable or fixed in the lease:

 - if the charge is variable, you may make an application to the First-tier Tribunal (Property Chamber), or the Leasehold Valuation Tribunal if the property is in Wales, to ask the Tribunal to decide whether the amount required is reasonable;

-- where the charge is fixed by the lease or a formula in the lease, you may apply to the Tribunal to vary the lease, on the grounds that the amount specified is unreasonable or that the formula is unreasonable.
-If the Tribunal is satisfied, it may make an order to vary the terms of the lease, to substitute a reasonable amount or to amend the formula, either as requested by you or as the Tribunal finds appropriate.
+- if the charge is fixed by the lease or a formula in the lease, you may make an application to the Tribunal to vary the lease, on the grounds that the amount specified is unreasonable or that the formula is unreasonable.
+If you are successful and the Tribunal decides to vary the lease, it may make an order to vary the lease, ask the parties to do so and substitute the current amount in the lease with a reasonable amount or amend the formula, either as requested by you or as the Tribunal finds appropriate.